-Aroma and flavors make up most of the overall taste of coffee, as well as other factors, such as level of acidity and if it’s a full or lighter bodied brew (fuller is a heavier feel in your mouth, and vise versa).
+Aroma and flavors make up most of the overall taste of coffee, as well as other factors, such as level of acidity and if it’s a full or lighter-bodied brew (fuller is a heavier feel in your mouth, and vice versa).
 Aroma and flavor are perhaps the most individualized choices you’ll make when it comes to finding the best coffee for home brewing.

-- Aromas include flowery, fruity, herby, nutty, carmel, chocolate, resinous, spicy, and carony.
+- Aromas include flowery, fruity, herby, nutty, caramel, chocolate, resinous, spicy, and carry.
 Consider trying Peaberry Coffee for a nutty and sweet aroma.

 - Ask to try samples, as some specialty stores will allow, or go to a local coffee shop to get a sense of what flavor and aroma combinations you like